History of paleontology: 17th century

 During the Age of Reason, fundamental changes in natural philosophy were reflected in the analysis of fossils.
-In 1665 Athanasius Kircher attributed giant bones to extinct races of giant humans in his Mundus subterraneus.
+In 1665 Athanasius Kircher attributed giant bones to extinct races of giant humans in his Mundus Subterranneus.
 In the same year Robert Hooke published Micrographia, an illustrated collection of his observations with a microscope.
 One of these observations was entitled "Of Petrify'd wood, and other Petrify'd bodies", which included a comparison between petrified and ordinary wood.
 He concluded that petrified wood was ordinary wood that had been soaked with "water impregnated with stony and earthy particles".
 He then suggested that several kinds of fossil sea shells were formed from ordinary shells by a similar process.
 He argued against the prevalent view that such objects were "Stones form'd by some extraordinary Plastick virtue latent in the Earth itself".
 Hooke believed that fossils provided evidence about the history of life on Earth writing in 1668: